janiduperera/react-native-and-nextjs/README.md

 - **1. Uninstall the following packages.
 They are not needed for the Native Apps**
 - ✅ `npm uninstall expo-modules-core expo-asset expo-font @react-native/assets-registry`

+- **2. Make the following change to the code in App.js.
+Line.No:2 should be commented out and Line.No:5 should be uncommented**

+  - ✅ `//export { default } from "./pages"`
+  - ✅ `export { default } from "./mobile/_layout"`

 - **2. Starting on Expo Go**